Is it, like, ritual sex? 🚫 No.

 4. Traditionally, White Tantric Yoga is a group meditation guided by an experienced teacher.

-Don’t try this at home yogis 😉 Though there are many yoga rituals you can introduce to your solo practice at home, White Tantric Yoga isn’t one of them.
-White Tantra is practiced in large groups.
+Don’t try this at home, yogis 😉.
+Though there are many yoga rituals you can introduce to your solo practice at home, White Tantric Yoga isn’t one of them.
+First off, because you need a partner.
+Secondly, because it works with the energy of a group (the bigger the better).
+Yes: White Tantra is practiced in large groups.
 Yogis gather, sometimes by the hundreds, to take part in this meditative practice together.
 It’s said that working with group consciousness creates a deeper bond both with your fellow yogis and with your Inner Self.
 Some reputable teachers claim that the more yogis gather, the more effective the practice is on the individual level.
-All I can say is that you should try it and see for yourself!

 5. Yogi Bhajan developed and publicized the practice of White Tantric Yoga in the West.